- How to spot childhood anxiety and what to do about it

 For example, severe anxiety can disrupt a child’s sleep and appetite so they are more irritable to the point of defiance or they cannot concentrate on their school work.
 Their grades could start slipping because they sleep in class or forget to turn in their homework due to the brain “fogginess” caused by sleep deprivation.
 Put simply, when your child’s fears go outside of normal boundaries, it might be time to seek the intervention of a trained therapist or child psychologist.

-ASD and ADD can be confused with anxiety or you may just get used to it (Kereth Harris)
+ASD and ADD can be confused with anxiety or you may just get used to it

 Childhood anxiety is tough to recognize because it often comes along with other conditions.
-Sometimes we see anxiety present with Autism Spectrum Disorder or Attention Deficit Disorder, so difficulty can lie in working out which behavior belongs to which condition.
+Sometimes we see anxiety present with Autism Spectrum Disorder or Attention Deficit Disorder, so the difficulty can lie in working out which behavior belongs to which condition.

 Sometimes, which was our situation, you are so used to living with the daily stresses of an anxious child that you don’t recognize that everyone’s reality is not the same as yours.
 When you are concerned that anxiety may be an issue, visit your general practitioner as soon as possible.
-There are some simple assessments that can be run to give you some idea if it is anxiety that you are dealing with.
+Some simple assessments can be run to give you some idea if it is anxiety that you are dealing with.
 I also suggest you seek support as soon as you are worried, as early intervention certainly makes the difference.

-Behavioral or physical disorders can also be confused (Lesley Scott)
+Behavioral or physical disorders can also be confused

 Anxious children may initially be thought to have a behavioral disorder due to their withdrawal or their disruptive behavior.
 A child who seems oppositional or aggressive may be reacting to anxiety, which particularly in toddlers, they are unable to articulate effectively.
 They may not even be able to identify that they are feeling anxious.